UnknownPlatypus/yt-dl-firefox-extension/README.md

 1. Clone/Download this repository
 2. Run the setup_win.bat file to install youtube-dl and necessary dependancies
-3. Install the add on from [Firefox Addons Website]().
-Or you can install the addon [command_runner-1.0-an+fx-linux.xpi]() from this repo to firefox by double-clicking.
+3. Install the add on from [Firefox Addons Website](https://addons.mozilla.org/fr/firefox/addon/yt-dl-addon-for-windows/).

 ## How to use this addon